Why so many people in China are becoming mermaids

 "Mermaid swimming is huge in China," she says.
 "The sport has grown exponentially since we started in 2017."

-SSI was the first organization to standardize mermaid training.
-Today it's offered in more than 3,000 SSI diving locations worldwide.
+SSI -- not affiliated with PADI -- offers mermaid diving training in more than 3,000 locations worldwide.

 "We now have more than 1,000 mermaid instructors all over China and the sport is continuously growing larger," Davids tells CNN.

-Note: Correction: An earlier version of this story mistakenly reported that Dada Li took part in the Guinness World Record event.
-The article has been updated.